 There you have it.
-You were stupid enough to get stuck there so really you deserve it!
+You were dumb enough to get stuck there so really…you deserve it!
 Just kidding.
 Sort of.
-Two bonus tips for you:

 I generally don’t talk to my fellow passengers.
 But in a middle seat, I will consider breaking that rule.
 You are stuck w/ these folks for a few hours.
 Maybe one of them will be nice, or interesting, or maybe even be compassionate about it and lean away from you.

 Download some movie / TV content, charge your devices, and get some sweet Bose noise canceling headphones.
 Don’t be stuck in a middle seat AND bored.

 Stay even keeled about it.
 Nothing lasts forever.
 No need to lose your mind over what in reality is a small period of time in your overall life.
 Suck it up.
 It will end eventually.
 Then get smarter and avoid it in the first place!

 What are your middle seat tips?
 Join the conversation!
 Leave us a comment or tweet us @CBoardingGroup.